egoist/elx/README.md

 ### Handler for actions

-Abosolutely you can use custom actions, because you need cross-element communications!
+Absolutely you can use custom actions, because you need cross-element communications!

 ```js
 source.fromAction('increment', 1)